bhuvan1201/DS-542-AI-Cricket-Commentary-Generator/README.md

 ## Text-to-Speech Conversion with gTTS

-The Python script `tts_gtts_generate.py` processes the generated cricket commentary text and automatically converts it into spoken audio files.
+The Python script `tts_gtts_generate.ipynb` processes the generated cricket commentary text and automatically converts it into spoken audio files.
 It uses the lightweight and efficient Google Text-to-Speech (gTTS) library to synthesize human-like speech, producing .mp3 audio clips ready to be merged with highlight videos.

 ### Approach